Countdown (Dutch TV program)

-Countdown is a popular Dutch music television program which was broadcast by the public broadcasting system Veronica from 1978 to 1994.
-It ranked as the top music television programs in all of Europe.
+Countdown was a popular Dutch music television program which was broadcast by the public broadcasting system Veronica from 1978 to 1993.
+It ranked as one of the top music television programs in all of Europe.
 Due the popularity of the program, one of its hosts, Adam Curry, became a celebrity.
 Other hosts included Simone Walraven, Jasper Faber, Erik de Zwart and Wessel van Diepen.

-A special English-language edition of Countdown was produced for pan-European music channel Music Box in 1987, with presenters Adam Curry and Erik de Zwart.
+A special English-language edition of Countdown was produced for pan-European music channel Music Box super channel in 1986-87, with presenters Adam Curry and Erik de Zwart.

+The program may have been inspired by the Australian music show CountDown, which aired from 8 November 1974 until 19 July 1987.